anouaressa/Satoru_Gojo_Infra/README.md

 Use this link https://developer.hashicorp.com/vagrant/downloads

 **Step 2: Test it:**
-    Start Virtulbox && Create a folder && change dirctory to this folder && create a file with the name Vagrantfile past the next content into
+    Start Virtulbox && Create a folder && change dirctory to this folder run the next commands:
-    run the next commands:

     vagrant init bento/ubuntu-22.04